 Philosophy, Politics, and Economics faculty at Yale-NUS conduct research across a variety of empirical and theoretical topics, with strengths in political theory and comparative politics, as well as economics and philosophy.
 For faculty research interests in economics and philosophy, refer to respective majors.

 Our current faculty comprises two theoreticians interested in building realistic models for important quantum systems, including those relevant for quantum computation and future low energy electronics, and four experimentalists who design and develop functional materials for use in electronics, sensing, catalysis, energy harvesting and various biomedical applications.
 In addition to our laboratories at the Yale-NUS campus, our research groups can be found at the Campus for Research Excellence and Technological Enterprise (CREATE), the Centre for Ion Beam Applications (CIBA), the Centre for Advanced 2D Materials (CA2DM) and the Centre for Quantum Technologies (CQT) – all within a 15 minute walk from Yale-NUS campus.

 Our researchers strive to understand, and often to improve, how humans think, feel, and act.
 To do so, we use a variety of methods, ranging from observation to focused training, and from behavioural measures to neural ones.

-We are an interdisciplinary group of scholars whose research focusses on various aspects of cities and processes of urban and regional development.
-We are committed to extending the current understanding of urbanisation through comparative frameworks that highlight the relevance of Asian and other non-Western urban conditions to urban theory more generally.
+We are an multi-disciplinary group of scholars whose research focusses on various aspects of urban and regional development.
+We are committed to extending the current understandings through comparative frameworks that highlight the relevance of Asian and other non-Western urban and wider settlement conditions.